 - Trading in equity cash, intraday, derivatives, commodities, and currencies is permitted by the discount broker.

 - Flexible plans for brokering; Rs 9/per commercial and monthly plans for brokerage.
-The broker has no percentage-based methodology of brokering.
+The broker has no percentage-based methodology for brokering.

-- Indian people can create an SAS Online demat and commercial account.
+- Indian people can create a SAS Online Demat and commercial account.

 - SAS Online Call & Trade and SAS online Referral services provide additional value.

 - Margin’s availability against the facility for shares.